Park Hyatt Paris-Vendôme

-The Park Hyatt Paris-Vendôme opened in 2002 at the heyday of Asian minimalism, with American architect Ed Tuttle employing dark woods, taupe silks, and clean-lined furniture to transform the grand, 19th-century former headquarters of the Paquin fashion house into one of the city’s most luxurious business hotels.
-It's accented with modern French touches such as bespoke sculpted bronze door and cabinet fittings, underfloor heating, Louvre-quality limestone soaking tubs, and rain showers with Blaise Mautin toiletries.
+Park Hyatt Paris-VendômeThe Park Hyatt Paris-Vendôme opened in 2002 at the heyday of Asian minimalism, with American architect Ed Tuttle employing dark woods, taupe silks, and clean-lined furniture to transform the grand, 19th-century former headquarters of the Paquin fashion house into one of the city’s most luxurious business hotels.
+It's accented with modern French touches such as bespoke sculpted bronze door and cabinet fittings, underfloor heating, French limestone soaking tubs, and rain showers with Blaise Mautin toiletries.
 Amid other services, airport pick-ups in a Bentley Continental or Rolls Royce Phantom helped win over tourism officials who granted the hotel its current palace status, a grade above a mere five-star rating.
-Still steadily occupied, but often as hushed as a bank vault, the Park Hyatt Paris-Vendôme is a calm, elegant counterpoint to the nearby Palais Garnier Opera and blingy Place Vendôme, epicenter of the city’s jewelry district.
-It's been a home away from home for Lady Gaga, Maria Sharapova, and Roger Federer, as well as a Paris Fashion Week base for top models Karlie Kloss, Joan Smalls, and Natasha Poly.
-New Ambassador Suites were added in 2013.
+Still steadily occupied, but often as hushed as a bank vault, the Park Hyatt Paris-Vendôme is a calm, elegant counterpoint to the nearby Palais Garnier Opera House and blingy Place Vendôme, epicenter of the city’s jewelry district.
+It's been a home away from home for many celebrities and it’s a haven for regular business travelers of all industries.

 Parisian Luxury: Park Hyatt Paris-Vendôme